 Yesler Building, Suite 500

 Tel: (888) 366-6144

 Fax: (833) 656-0278

 Services the following field offices: Bellevue, Bellingham, Everett, Kitsap, Lynnwood, Mt.
 Vernon, Port Angeles, Renton, Seattle (Metro, North), Wenatchee, and Yakima

 Services the Kennewick (Tri-Cities), Pullman, Spokane, and Walla Walla field offices

 Tacoma, Washington 98402

 Disabled workers in Washington can contact the Washington Division of Vocational Rehabilitation (DVR) to access a variety of programs designed to help those with disabilities return to and maintain employment.
-The Washington VRS can be reached at 800-637-5637, and you can obtain more information or contact the DVR on DVR website.
+The Washington DVR can be reached at (800) 637-5627, or you can obtain more information on the DVR's website.

-If you're feeling overwhelmed with the process of applying for Social Security disability benefits and navigating the SSD appeals process, an experienced Washington SSD lawyer can be a great help.
-Whether you’re considering applying for disability or already have a disability claim, our lawyer locator can assist you in finding a skilled Washington disability attorney near you.
+If you're feeling overwhelmed with the process of applying for Social Security disability benefits and navigating the SSDI appeals process, an experienced SSDI lawyer can be a great help.